gzeuner/Zeus-Commons-APIs/README.md

 - API Backend Development
 - Integration of Various Data Sources
 - Modernization of Legacy Systems like System-i (AS/400)

+### Endpoints and Metadata
+There are two main endpoints:

+- GET localhost:4567/get_json returns data in JSON format.
+- GET localhost:4567/get_xml returns data in XML format.

+You can toggle metadata output on or off by setting the includeMetadata field in the JSON body to true or false.

+Sample data can be found under "examples".

 ### Data Nesting
 The application supports data nesting up to four levels, allowing for complex query relationships to be modelled.